 The plateau, yayla of the Toros Aladag are the summer homes of entire villages and the summer grazing of herds of animals.
 Be sure to see the gathering in of all the animals for milking.
-Traditionally women of these encampments have produced some of the most beautiful Turkish carpets and kilims, and it is often possible to see a carpet still in progress.
+Traditionally women of these encampments have produced some of the most beautiful Turkish Carpets and Kilims and it is often possible to see a carpet still in progress.

 MOUNT ERCIYES (3917 M.)

 One of the most important mountaineering and winter sports centers of Turkey, Mount Erciyes, rises from the south of the Kayseri valley.
-The Sultan Sazligi marshes lie to its west and to the south falls the Develi valley.
+The Sultan Sazligi marshes lie to its west and the south falls the Develi valley.
 Its summit always covered with snow and ice, Mt.
 Erciyes ranks as Central Anatolia’s tallest volcano.

 Approximately 18 kilometers in diameter and covering an area of 1000 square kilometers, the mountain’s stratification and geology make it a fascinating geographical formation.
-The region’s climate, influenced by that of the Anatolian plateau is typical steppe.
+The region’s climate, influenced by that of the Anatolian plateau is a typical steppe.
 Winter brings considerable snowfall to higher elevations.
 The northern side of the mountain enjoys a more temperate climate encouraging the cultivation of vast areas of vine and fruit orchards between 1100 and 1600 meters.
 Above that altitude, expanses of meadows stretch far into the distance.
 The higher elevations display typical alpine vegetation.
-Herds of animals graze year round on the east, north and west slopes of the mountain.
+Herds of animals graze year-round on the east, north and west slopes of the mountain.

 TRIPS AND CLIMBS